STHobbes/render/README.md

   * **render/src/java/cip/render** - Core interfaces, utility libraries, geometries, lights, materials, etc. for building ray tracers.
 * **website** - the updated class website.

+## Motivation
+I have been writing ray-tracers for a long time - starting at the Cornell Program of Computer Graphics in 1981-1983, progressing to the renderer for Robert Abel and Associates in 1983-1985, and then to writing the Wavefront Technologies *Image* program 1985-1987 (through a series of versions and acquisitions, the Wavefront/Alias  animation system is not Maya).
+I have not done much rendering since then, but every 15 years or so, want to work on it to see what I can bring to the exercise from my non-rendering pursuits.
+My last return was for teaching CSE581, this return is because I retired and recently found the CSE581 code on an old machine, and thought I should revisit it - and that it might be useful to others.